caffreyjm/ProgrammingAssignmentCleaningData/README.md

 run_analysis.R provides the following function

-    Merges the training and the test sets to create one data set.
+-Merges the training and the test sets to create one data set.
-    Extracts only the measurements on the mean and standard deviation for each measurement.
+-Extracts only the measurements on the mean and standard deviation for each measurement.
-    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+-Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
-	Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Software Require:

-	R Version 3.2.1			tested with delivery (06-18_2015) dplyr Version: 	0.4.2
+-R Version 3.2.1			tested with delivery (06-18_2015) -dplyr Version: 	0.4.2

 ##Platform Used during validation:

-	R Version 3.2.1			tested with delivery (06-18_2015) dplyr Version: 	0.4.2
+-R Version 3.2.1			tested with delivery (06-18_2015) -dplyr Version: 			0.4.2
-							tested with Windows 7 Professional Service Pack 1
+-Windows 7					tested with Windows 7 Professional Service Pack 1

 ##Data Source: